-- Developing a local three-year plan and budget
+Develop a local tobacco-control plan and budget.

-- Establishing a data collection system
+Establish a data collection system.

-The activities in the 2014-2017 scope of work include but are not limited to the following:
+The activities in the 2017-2021 plan include the following:

 Reduce Exposure to Secondhand Tobacco Smoke.
 Secondhand smoke is toxic and cancer-causing.
 TFH supports development of community smoke-free housing policies.
 We also help multi-unit housing property owners to adopt no-smoking rules.